Dang, those Lucchese boots are pricey!

 John Wayne’s boot of choice ain’t cheap, but there are some good reasons why a Lucchese costs so much.
 I’m breaking down the different factors that make Lucchese’s more spendy than your average cowboy boot, plus giving you my favorite alternatives so you can get a fantastic looking cowboy boot for cheaper.

-Why do Lucchese Boots Cost So Much?
+So, Why Do Lucchese Boots Cost So Much?

 Lucchese offers several lines of boots.
 But they’re most well-known for their cowboy boots.